The 20 Worst Places to Live in Arkansas

 4. Blytheville

-Blytheville's combined property and violent crime rate is the fifth-highest in Arkansas, so it is not a safe place to live.
+Blytheville’s combined property and violent crime rate is one of the highest in Arkansas, so it is not a safe place to live.
 There is a one in 17.1 risk of being robbed if you live in this city.
+It’s located east of the state, only about 60 miles from West Memphis, where even more crime occurs.

 Crime is not the only reason that Blytheville is an undesirable place to live.
-At 10.2 percent, it has the sixth highest unemployment rate in the state.
+At 10.2 percent, it has one of the highest unemployment rates in the state.
 Also, the median household income is barely above the poverty line.
-Furthermore, it has the ninth-lowest median house price in the state.

 3. Helena-West Helena

-Employment opportunities are limited in Helena-West Helena, and this is a big issue for its 11,000 residents.
-It means that 12.2 percent of the population are out of work, and this is the second-worst unemployment rate in Arkansas.
+Employment opportunities are limited in Helena-West Helena, which is a big issue for its 10,000 residents – and the population is declining, likely because it’s not one of the best places to live in Arkansas.
+It means that 12.2 percent of the population is out of work, and this is the second-worst unemployment rate in Arkansas.

-The median household income and the median house value are both significantly below the state average, which are signs of the area's poor economy.
-Crime is another problem, as Helena-West Helena has the fourth highest violent crime rates and the 14th highest property crime rates in Arkansas.
+The median household income and house value are significantly below the state average, which are signs of the area’s poor economy.
+Crime is another problem, as Helena-West Helena has the fourth-highest violent crime rates and the 14th-highest property crime rates in Arkansas.

 2. Camden

-In recent years, Camden has ranked consistently in the top five worst places to live in Arkansas.
-Crime is one of the city's biggest issues, as the crime rates are the 13th highest in the state.
+In recent years, Camden has consistently ranked in Arkansas’s top five worst places to live.
+Crime is one of the city’s biggest issues, as the crime rates are seemingly rising.
 Unemployment is another issue, as seven percent of residents are out of work.

-Perhaps the most striking statistic about Camden is that a whopping 31.4 percent of its residents are living below the poverty line.
+Perhaps the most striking statistic about Camden is that a whopping 31.4 percent of its residents live below the poverty line.
 It is hardly surprising that Camden has the fourth-lowest median house value in the state, at $76,300.

 1. West Memphis